holonym-foundation/example-issuer/README.md

 #### Pull request

-You will need to submit a pull request to the [Holonym frontend](https://github.com/holonym-foundation/zk-frontend/) to add your credential type to the list of whitelisted credential types.
+You will need to submit a pull request to the [Holonym frontend](https://github.com/holonym-foundation/zk-frontend/) to add your issuer to the issuer whitelist.

 In your PR, please include:

 1. The type of credential you are adding (e.g., "university degree").
+2. The issuer address (i.e., the `issuerAddress` property on the `creds` object described above).
-2. A link to the GitHub repo of your issuer.
+3. A link to the GitHub repo of your issuer.
-3. The name of your organization (if applicable).
+4. The name of your organization (if applicable).

 ## Issuer frontend considerations